AliGhorashiCMT/Sparse-networks-for-topological-photonics/rectangular_lattices/README.md

   **run_inverse_design_from_KAN.sh**: Bash script that runs inverse design through gradient descent directly on KAN network.

   **level-set-fourier-lattice.scm**: Defines the dielectric function in real space.
-Note the counterintuitive (x<->y) switch in the material function, which was implemented for consistency with previous code.
+Note the counterintuitive ($x \leftrightarrow y$) switch in the material function, which was implemented for consistency with previous code.

 ## Symbolic formulas